robertbodley/RobertBodley/README.md

 # RobertBodley
 Personal website template

 I have written this code for my personal website.
-It is very basic, clean and simple.
+It is mobile friendly.
+It is also very basic, clean and simple.
 If anyone is interested in using it please feel free to do so!

 You can take a look at it over here: www.robertbodley.com